 - 1.1 Sefton Metropolitan Borough Council ("the Council") is the Licensing Authority ("the Authority"), under the Licensing Act 2003 ("the Act"), responsible for granting Premises Licences, Club Premises Certificates, Temporary Event Notices and Personal Licences in respect of the retail sale and/or supply of alcohol and the provision of Regulated Entertainment and Late Night Refreshment. - 1.2 The Act requires that the Council publish a statement of licensing policy.
 Accordingly this policy statement has been prepared and published in compliance with the requirements of Section 5 of the Act and with regard to guidance issued under Section 182 of that Act.
 In drawing up this policy the Council has also had regard to the nature of the Borough and the needs and wishes of the communities it serves and has consulted with all the statutory consultees and other appropriate bodies. - 1.3 This policy statement sets out the general approach to the making of licensing decisions.
 It does not prevent any individual from making any application, under the terms of the Act, and having that application considered on its individual merits.
-Nor does it override the right of any person to make representations on an application or to seek a review of a licence or certificate where the Act allows them to do so. - 1.4 This policy statement will be subject to a periodic review every three years, between those periodic reviews it may also be subject to ongoing reviews, particularly where feedback indicates that the Licensing Objectives are not being met.
+Nor does it override the right of any person to make representations on an application or to seek a review of a licence or certificate where the Act allows them to do so. - 1.4 This policy statement will be subject to a periodic review every five years, between those periodic reviews it may also be subject to ongoing reviews, particularly where feedback indicates that the Licensing Objectives are not being met. - 1.5 In carrying out its licensing functions the Authority will promote the Licensing Objectives which are: - The prevention of crime and disorder; - Public safety; - The prevention of public nuisance; and - The protection of children from harm.